lago-project/lago/README.rst

     enabled=1
     gpgcheck=0

-If you are install ing the ovirt plugin, you will also need to have `repoman`_ installed or available, you can get it from the ovirt `ci-tools repo`_
+If you are installing the ovirt plugin, you will also need to have `repoman`_ installed or available, you can get it from the ovirt `ci-tools repo`_

 **TODO**: point to the release rpm once it's implemented, and use gpgcheck=1